serrif/website/main/docs/introduction.md

 <hr style="margin-top: 3rem;">

 ## In-game server
 Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
-We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and administration.
+We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and management.

 ### Connection
-It's easy to join the server.
-You can connect using the domain `shadow.ga` (SRV, default) or `a.shadow.ga` (A) as a server address using the direct connect box; or by adding us to your in-game list.
-Using a port isn't required but if you need one there's `25565`.
+Joining the server is simple.
+You can connect using the address `novelmc.net` or `play.novelmc.net` through the direct connect box; or adding us to your server list in-game.
+Applying a port isn't necessary for connection  but `25565` can be appended to an address.

  * `/status` - Displays the server's current state and loaded worlds.
- * `/memory` - Projects memory statistics, loaded worlds, and ticks per second (TPS).
+ * `/memory` or `/mem` - Displays memory statistics, loaded worlds, and ticks per second (TPS).
- * `/mem` - An alias of the previous command and serves the same function.

 You can also view and lookup other members, as opposed to the default tab list.

 <div class="usa-alert usa-alert-warning" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Many in-game commands with member-specific variables will only apply to those connected during the execution of your command, making specificity imperative.</p>
+    <p class="usa-alert-text">Many in-game commands displaying member-specific information will only apply to those connected during when the command was sent, making specificity imperative.</p>
   </div>
 </div>